 - The environment in which you work

 If your occupation relies on your ability to carry out manual work, you are unlikely to be protected for your ability to do your own job.
 The actual amount and the nature of manual work that you do will determine whether you find yourself with a suited or any occupation definition as described in the table above.
 Your work environment will also have an impact (i.e you may have an increased risk of injury due to working at heights or in hazardous environments).

 When considering the likelihood of a successful claim, it is worth noting that it is common for claims to be declined for total and permanent disability due to the extreme definitions that have to be met for a payout.
 This happens across all definitions of the benefit.
 63 complaints were received by the financial ombudsman service for rejected total and permanent disability claims between 2019 and 2021.
 17 were upheld. source: www.financial-ombudsman.org.uk

-It is worth ensuring that you have received the best definition around this benefit but given the low incidence of successful claims, I would suggest that it is far more important to look at sick pay insurance to prevent financial hardship in situations where you are incapacitated to work.
+It is worth ensuring that you have received the best definition around TPD cover but given the low incidence of successful claims, I would suggest that it is far more important to look at sick pay insurance to prevent financial hardship in situations where you are unable to work.
 You can read more about this type of insurance which can also be called income protection insurance, in our article "A guide to sick pay insurance".
 Health insurance can also provide financial support if you need to spend a prolonged period of time in hospital or to pay for medical treatment privately.